googlefonts/variable-components-spec/variable-components-spec.md

 1. The composite is in full control of the designspace location of the component
-1. The _global_ designspace location can affect the composite glyph, but to achieve to design gloals of this propasal, it _does not need to affect_ the designspace location of the base glyph _directly_.
+1. The _global_ designspace location can affect the composite glyph, but to achieve to design goal of this propasal, it _does not need to affect_ the designspace location of the base glyph _directly_.
 (This is still open for discussion, see [#1](https://github.com/BlackFoundryCom/variable-components-spec/issues/1))
 1. A “base glyph” is just a regular `glyf`-based glyph, using `gvar` for